IkigaiLabsETH/kaipulse/README.md

 ## ⚠️ Disclaimer

-This calculator is for educational purposes only.
-It is not financial advice.
-Always do your own research and consult with a financial advisor before making investment decisions.
+This tool is for educational purposes only.
+It is not financial, investment, or tax advice.
+The information provided is for general informational purposes only and should not be considered as a recommendation to buy, sell, or hold any particular investment.
+Always do your own research and consult with qualified financial advisors before making any investment decisions.

 ## 📞 Support

-For support or questions, please [open an issue](https://github.com/yourusername/msty-freedom-calculator/issues) or contact us at support@example.com.
+For support or questions about the educational tools, please [open an issue](https://github.com/yourusername/msty-freedom-calculator/issues) or contact us at support@example.com.